 - Use a hot sauce that you enjoy.
 This recipe is written to be pretty mild and kid friendly.
 If you want a spicier sauce, reduce the amount of water you use so the sauce doesn’t get too watery.
 For example, if you want to add 2 more tablespoons of hot sauce, you will want to reduce the water to 6 tablespoons (there are 8 tablespoons in ½ cup).

-- This recipe is a great use for leftover chicken.
+- This healthy buffalo chicken recipe is a great use for leftover chicken.
 If you are using cold chicken from the fridge, increase baking time from 5 minutes to 10 minutes at 425F before turning the oven on broil.
 This will help ensure the dip is hot enough.

 - Double or triple this recipe easily!
 Simply increase the size of your casserole dish along with the ingredients.
 You can also make this in the crockpot, but you will want to omit the breadcrumb topping as it will not brown without the broiler.